xavier-1-tech/Guessing-Game-VS-Code/README.md

 The project makes use of Python3, Flask, SQLite, HTML5, CSS, JavaScript Bootstrap and JQuery.

+## Why a guessing game?

+I felt that doing an object oriented guessing game app and combining it with the flask microframework was the best way to keep what I had learned from python fresh in my mind through practice.

 ## Getting Started

 git clone https://github.com/xavier-1-tech/Guessing-Game.git && cd guess_app